 7:00 p.m. – 9:00 p.m.

 Information hotline: 314-213-8034

-We will take a look at the Wild Duck Cluster or M11 in Scutum .
-The globular cluster M13 in Hercules will be visible, as is one of the brightest globular clusters called M15.
+The Pleiades, one of the most spectacular open clusters will be rising in the East and will be visible later in the session.
+They rise along with the bright star Capella in Auriga.
 The famous Double Cluster will also be available.
 We will be able to see our nearest neighbor galaxy, the Andromeda galaxy, if the skies are dark enough.
 Also overhead is the summer asterism of the Summer triangle which comprises the brighter stars Vega, Deneb and Altair (of Lyra, Cygnus and Aquila respectively).

 We will try for Zeta Bootis, a double star in Bootes, as well as taking a look at and learning about Arcturus.
 These include but aren’t limited to the double star Albireo in Cygnus, the famous Double-Double in Lyra, and Antares in Scorpius.